-The Bonds are being issued pursuant to and in full compliance with the Constitution and statutes of the State, including particularly Article VI, Section 27 of the Missouri Constitution, as amended, and Chapter 250 of the Revised Statutes of Missouri, as amended (the "Act"), the City's Charter and the Bond Ordinance.
-The Bonds are being issued to (1) extend and improve the System, (2) fund a debt service reserve account for the Bonds and (3) pay certain costs and expenses of issuing the Bonds.
+The Bonds are being issued pursuant to and in full compliance with the Constitution and statutes of the State, including particularly Article VI, Section 27 of the Missouri Constitution, as amended, and Chapter 250 of the Revised Statutes of Missouri, as amended (the "Act"), Section 108.140(2) of the Revised Statutes of Missouri, as amended, the City's Charter and the Bond Ordinance.
+The Bonds are being issued to (1) refund the Refunded Bonds, (2) fund a debt service reserve account for the Bonds and (3) pay certain costs and expenses of issuing the Bonds.